The changing of the seasons brings a change in the constellations, slowly nudged from east to west as we continue our journey around the Sun.

 The final three constellations to enjoy are Andromeda, the Chained Princess; Perseus, the Greek Hero and Auriga, the Charioteer.
 Once you have located Andromeda to the west of Cassiopeia, you can hop constellations with ease right back to Orion.

 The not-so-hidden gem in Andromeda is the Andromeda Galaxy, M31, 2.5 million lightyears away.
-With dark-adapted vision, you can spot it with your naked eye in darker sky areas.
+With dark-adapted vision, you can see the Andromeda Galaxy your naked eye in darker sky areas.

 A telescope will reveal its neighbouring galaxies, M32 and M110.
 Andromeda’s brightest star, Alpheratz (Alpha (α) Andromedae), also forms part of the constellation of Pegasus, the Horse, which lies to the south of Andromeda.